shadow-cs/delphi-leakcheck/README.md

 ### It is configurable ####

 You can specify (using `TTypeKind`) what type of leak to report but only few kinds are supported:
-* `tkLString`, `tkUString` - ignore apropriate string type leaks
+* `tkLString`, `tkUString` - ignore appropriate string type leaks
 * `tkClass` - ignore object leaks (see bellow)
 * `tkUnknown` - ignore other types of leaks

-In addition to ignoring all classes, each class type can be inspected and ignored separately byt assigning `InstanceIgnoredProc` (this can be usefull to ignore globally allocated objects from RTL or other sources, like `System.Rtti` collections of objects and alike).
+In addition to ignoring all classes, each class type can be inspected and ignored separately by assigning `InstanceIgnoredProc` (this can be useful to ignore globally allocated objects from RTL or other sources, like `System.Rtti` collections of objects and alike).
 This can also be used to ignore unreleased closures (anonymous method pointers).
 (See `LeakCheck.Utils` for more details).

 ### It plugs into default ReportMemoryLeaksOnShutdown ###